NxPKG/khulnasoft-docs/content/fundamentals/_partials/_billing-add-payment-method.md

     * If paying by PayPal (will charge your credit card if you do not have enough funds in your PayPal account):
         * Select the **PayPal logo** on the upper right.
-        * Follow the online instructions until PayPal returns you to Cloudflare **Payment Method** dialog where you can continue with your set-up.
+        * Follow the online instructions until PayPal returns you to Khulnasoft **Payment Method** dialog where you can continue with your set-up.
         * Verify that your **PayPal username** now appears next to the **PayPal logo**.
         * Add your account contact information as well as **Company** and **VAT/GST Number**, if applicable.

 {{<Aside type="note">}}

-Because some countries charge tax goods and services on personal accounts, you may be asked to indicate whether your Cloudflare account is personal or business to determine tax eligibility.
+Because some countries charge tax goods and services on personal accounts, you may be asked to indicate whether your Khulnasoft account is personal or business to determine tax eligibility.

 {{</Aside>}}